First Pooh, now Mickey. In public domain, early Mickey Mouse version will star in horror movies

-LOS ANGELES (AP) — The earliest iteration of Mickey Mouse is on a rampage after barely two days in the public domain.
+LOS ANGELES (AP) — The earliest iteration of Mickey Mouse is on a rampage, barely two days in the public domain.

 Slashed free of Disney’s copyright as of Monday, the iconic character from “Steamboat Willie” is already the focus of two horror films.
 On Monday, just hours after the 1928 short entered the public domain, a trailer for “Mickey’s Mouse Trap” dropped on YouTube.
 Another yet-to-be-titled film was announced Tuesday.